 The first step in this process are the phrases and search terms.
 I recommend that you start with a list of existing search terms your readers might input into the Amazon search bar, to get to the books they’re looking for.
 As a reminder, start with the Kindle store so you get better results.
 And if you’re on Chrome, go “incognito” as I always recommend for Amazon keyword search.
 Because you don’t want your Amazon results affected by prior purchases.

-With the help of Amazon’s intuitive search, you’ll start to pull up keyword suggestions as you start to type in your keyword.
+With the help of Amazon’s intuitive search, you’ll start to pull up keyword suggestions, which I’ve written more about on this post, as you start to type in your keyword.
 Let’s say you have a paranormal, time travel, romance.
 You could start by typing in the word, “paranormal” – when you do, you’ll see this box pop up.

 Take note of the search phrases and jot them down.
 This is the first series of keywords you’ll want to use.
 However, keep in mind that you’ll only want to use relevant keywords.
 So if your book isn’t a paranormal gay romance, you won’t want to include that term.